skyslasher/de.ergomation.civi-mosaico-plugininterface/README.md

 ## Getting Started

-Use the hook in a plugin
+Use the hook in a plugin.

 ## Known Issues